 Digressing from the questionnaire is completely fine as long as you don’t digress from the topic of the discussion.
-By letting users expand their thoughts, you can possibly gain the additional insight you potentially couldn’t have gained had you stuck to the dimensions you were well aware of.
+Letting users expand their thoughts can possibly fetch you insights you might have never found had you stuck to the dimensions you were well aware of.

-Interviewing users is a mentally draining task and going from interview to interview without enough breaks in between can lead to a cognitive overload.
+Interviewing users is a mentally draining task.
+Going from interview to interview without breaks in between can lead to a cognitive overload.

-Too much data can lead to the interviewer losing clarity and lead to the efforts and time put in by users and the interviewer going to waste.
+Too much data can lead to the interviewer losing clarity and cause participant efforts to go to waste.

 Although not equal, just like a surgeon doesn’t go from surgery to surgery, a UX designer shouldn’t go from interview to interview.

-User interviews are a great way to validate your product, concept and/or designs, and are also very easy and quick to conduct.
+User interviews are a great way to validate your product, concept and/or designs.
+They are also very easy and quick to conduct.